NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 Very different numbers of peaks!

-**Q: How do you think the number of peaks relate to the fingerprint? (the ones with the most accentuated fingerprint are the ones showing larger amounts of peaks, however the difference is not such for some of the CnR samples.
+**Q: How do you think the number of peaks relates to the fingerprint? (the ones with the most accentuated fingerprint are the ones showing larger amounts of peaks, however the difference is not such for some of the CnR samples.
 Why can that be?**

 This has actually been noted in the CnR paper.
 They say that too scarce background read coverage can throw off traditional peak callers, thus they develop their own peak caller for CnR data.

 **Q: Now that you have peaks, think about what you could do with the peak information.
 How to make sense of the peaks?
 Would you use the dataset with the most or the least peaks for downstream analysis?**

 .. note::
     ``MACS`` doesn’t just give peaks, it also assigns a score.
 High/confident peaks have high score.
 Small peaks have low score.
-It is not apparent from the analysis above, but it is quite likely that if you would pick the top 5000 scored peaks from each dataset, the overlap would be extremely good.
+It is not apparent from the analysis above, but it is quite likely that if you would pick the top 5000 scored peaks from each dataset, the overlap would be better.

 Comparison between methods
 ==========================

 As an example, we are going to look at one peak set representative for each method: CnR_45s, CTCF_ChIP_medMN from Skene 2017 and ChIP_MonoC from Pugacheva 2020.